klieret/collaborative-programming-github/slides.md

 * Every node is a commit.
 Every commit points to a parent.
 * Your fork "branched off" of the original repository: You're adding additional commits to a parallel reality
 * Next step: Bringing your commits back to the original repository
-* <mdi-alert class="text-blu-400"/> We're being a bit unprecise with the terminology and the picture here; more details later

 ---